ankit-rathi/AR-Talks/Perspective.md

 - Quiet by Susan Cain
 - The Magic Of Thinking Big by David Joseph Schwartz Productivity
-- Deep Work by Cal Newport
-- Getting Things Done by David Allen
-- Who Moved My Cheese by Spencer Johnson
-Money
-- Rich Dad Poor Dad by Robert T. Kiyosaki
-- Think And Grow Rich by Napoleon Hill

 Business
 - The 4-Hour Workweek by Tim Ferriss
 - Outliers by Malcolm Gladwell
 Positive Thinking
-- The Power Of Positive Thinking by Norman Vincent Peale
-- The Secret by Rhonda Byrne
 - Stoicism
 - Meditations by Marcus Aurelius
 - The Obstacle Is The Way by Ryan Holiday